tulipekoni/tree_counter/README.md

 ## Project Structure

-- `models/`: Contains the U-Net and IndivBlur model implementations
+- `models/`: Contains the U-Net and Refiner model implementations
 - `datasets/`: Includes the TreeCountingDataset class
 - `utils/`: Helper functions and classes for training and evaluation
 - `train.py`: Main script for training the model